These regulations can also be found in the Bulletin for AP® Students and Parents released by the College Board.

 - Creating a disturbance.

-* Unless this has been preapproved as an accommodation by the College Board Services for Students with Disabilities.
-Deadline for approval is February 21, 2019.
-See Ms. White, Albuquerque Academy’s AP coordinator for more information.
+- Unless this has been pre-approved as an accommodation by the College Board Services for Students with Disabilities.
+Deadline for approval is January 18, 2024.
+See Ms. Becenti, Albuquerque Academy’s AP® coordinator for more information.